EleutherAI/lm-evaluation-harness/lm_eval/tasks/bluebench/README.md

 }
 ```

-#### CFPB (`recipes.bluebench.product_help.cfpb_product_{subscenario}`)
+#### CFPB (Product help)

-This database is a collection of complaints about consumer financial products and services that we sent to companies for response.

-Its is a special and high quality subset that was gathred and refined bu teams at IBM.

 https://raw.githubusercontent.com/IBM/watson-machine-learning-samples/master/cloud/data/cfpb_complaints/cfpb_compliants.csv

 https://www.unitxt.ai/en/1.7.0_a/catalog.cards.CFPB.product.2023.html

 ##### Task description

+This database is a collection of complaints about consumer financial products and services that we sent to companies for response.

+Its is a special and high quality subset that was gathred and refined bu teams at IBM.

 The Consumer Complaint Database is a collection of complaints about consumer financial products and services that we sent to companies for response.
 Complaints are published after the company responds, confirming a commercial relationship with the consumer, or after 15 days, whichever comes first.
 Complaints referred to other regulators, such as complaints about depository institutions with less than $10 billion in assets, are not published in the Consumer Complaint Database.
 The database generally updates daily.